 Reclamation and Development Project Planning Grants

-The Montana Department of Natural Resources and Conservation (DNRC) manages the Reclamation and Development Grants Program (RDGP) to fund projects that indemnify the people of the state for the effects of mineral development on public resources and that meet other crucial needs to protect Montana’s environment.
-Crucial state need projects must serve the public interest and the total environment of the citizens of Montana.
-The purposes of the reclamation and development grants program are to:
+GENERAL INFORMATION: The Montana Department of Natural Resources and Conservation (DNRC) manages the Reclamation and Development Grants Program (RDGP) to fund projects that indemnify the people of the state for the effects of mineral development on public resources and that meet other crucial needs to protect Montana’s environment.
+The purposes of the RDGP are to:

 (a) repair, reclaim, and mitigate environmental damage to public resources from nonrenewable resource extraction; and,